Values in Community Cohort

 Meets weekly for 90 minutes.
 Includes workbook, community access, orientation & debrief sessions, and the option to continue meeting as a facilitated group.

-Next Cohort: Late Oct 2026
+Next Cohort: November 2026

 Practice living your values in relationship and navigating conflict without abandoning yourself (application work)